eboto/sslol/README.md

   * **To get rid of the stupid SSLOL.initialize method**.
 I hate that it's necessary, but otherwise any web-request library you use before your first SSLOL call will forever store the useless default SSLContext.
 Any ideas?
+  * **Thread safety**.
+Outcomes are undetermined if you're creating a bunch of different playgrounds because under the hood we're just shimming out a var that represents the set of trusted sites.
+    However, if you created an actor that linearized update of trusted sites then the library could be much more predictable.
+The good news is that most apps won't need more than one playground.

 **Wait a second, how safe is this library?**